jabud/blog/_posts/2019-11-12-useful-notes.md

 * Check distribution
 ```

-Then, in the respective section of your notebook (In the exploration section), we add a text snippet with the tag using an id named exploration:
+Then, in the respective section of your notebook (In the exploration section), we add a text cell with a tag using an id named "exploration":

 ```
 <a id='exploration'></a>